RedisLabs/redislabs-docs/content/rs/installing-upgrading/upgrading.md

 You must upgrade the CRDB protocol before you update the CRDB feature set version.
     {{% /expand %}}

-1. If the feature set version is old, you must upgrade all of the Active-Active database instances.
+1. If the feature set version is old, you must upgrade all of the CRDB instances.
 Then, to update the feature set for each active-active database, run:

     ```sh
     crdb-cli crdb update --crdb-guid <crdb_guid> --featureset-version yes